zqx1392/hello-world/README.md

 1. ask masuda-san to help with this.
 2. contact Tarm-tachi or Ben-tachi for 10200-thai + 34000-japan swapping.

-- contact japanpost via email.
+- contact japanpost via email. also search information about urd
 - midnight oasis
 - try using new usb boot?